Positive and Transcultural Psychotherapy

 -- Laozi/Lao Tzu/老子

-Positive psychotherapy is one of the humanistic psychodynamic psychotherapies.
-Until 1977, it was still referred to as "differentiation analysis".
-Nossrat Peseschkian himself defined his method as "a psychotherapy method based on depth psychology from a transcultural point of view with new techniques, in the sense of a conflict-centered and resource-oriented short-term psychotherapy".
+Positive Psychotherapy belongs to the humanistic psychodynamic psychotherapies.
+Originally, it was called “Differentiation Analysis” until Nossrat Peseschkian further developed and established it under its current name in 1977.
+He defined his method as “a psychotherapy method based on depth psychology from a transcultural point of view with new techniques, in the sense of a conflict-centered and resource-oriented short-term psychotherapy.”

-In summary, it is a comprehensible, easy-to-use, conflict-centered and resource-oriented short-term psychotherapy that can be easily applied in everyday clinical practice, conveys psychosomatic concepts in an understandable and humane way and at the same time provides a tool for self-help.
+In practice, it is an easily understandable, clearly structured short-term psychotherapy that considers both conflicts and resources, conveys psychosomatic concepts in a comprehensible and humane way, and at the same time provides helpful tools for self-help.

-Another aim is to ensure that the method can be used across cultures and social classes.
-It is based on transcultural observations in over twenty cultures, which ultimately led to the development of this method.
+An essential aim of this method is its applicability across cultures and social backgrounds.
+It is based on transcultural observations made in over twenty cultures, which led to a model that recognizes universal abilities, values, and conflict themes.

 picture source: https://www.positum.org/history/